Ian Gillan (football coach)

 Ian Andrew Gillan (born 16 January 1965) is a Scottish-born Australian football coach who holds a UEFA Pro license.
-He most recently coached Dhivehi Premier League club Odi SC.

 Career

 Taking charge of Ilocos United of the Philippines Football League in 2017, Gillan brought in many young players for the upcoming season.
 By November that year he had departed the club, with the media dispersing rumors that he would be head coach of local side Sarawak for the 2018 season.
 Eventually, he signed a two-year contract on December 2, doing his first training session two days later.